 This useful diagram from the Charity Commission website explains the six main duties of trustees.

 For a charitable incorporated organisation (CIO), a trustee should be at least 16 years old.
 For any other sort of charity, a trustee needs to be at least 18 years old.
-Providing they are not disqualified for some reason (see details here), almost anyone can be a trustee.
+Providing they are not disqualified for some reason, almost anyone can be a trustee.

 One of the reasons that charity registration requests are automatically disqualified is because of trustees being unfit to work with children or vulnerable people.
 Make sure that none of your trustees have been:

-We recommend that all trustees are familiar with the Charity Governance Code.
+We also recommend that all trustees are familiar with the Charity Governance Code.
 The code is not a legal requirement, but it sets the principles and recommended practice for good governance in charities.
-You can download a code specifically for smaller charities here.
+Download a code for smaller charities.